back arrowBack To Resources medical_practice_sales

 Brokers with market insight and access can often secure better outcomes faster.

-At TUSK Practice Sales, we’re more than dental brokers—we’re full-service M&A advisors dedicated to helping dentists achieve the best outcome possible.
-Our team brings over 50 years of combined dental industry experience, and our transaction team has closed more than $1 billion in healthcare deals.
+At TUSK Practice Sales, we’re more than dental brokers, we’re full-service M&A advisors dedicated to helping dentists achieve the best outcome possible.
+Our advisors bring 125+ years of collective experience to every engagement, and our team has completed more than 200 transactions totaling over $1.3 billion in closed deals.

 When you work with TUSK, you gain a partner who: